Electric Vehicle Lab

 This platform supports battery pack assembly, custom BMS development, and algorithm validation.
 Key components include:

-• Cell Voltage Manager: Ensures uniform cell voltages before assembly to improve performance and longevity.
+• Cell Voltage Manager: Ensures uniform cell voltages before assembly.

-• Cell Sorting Unit: Groups cells based on internal resistance to prevent imbalance and premature aging.
+• Cell Sorting Unit: Groups cells based on internal resistance.

-• BMS Development & Validation: Offers voltage, current, and temperature monitoring; protection mechanisms; active, passive, and dynamic balancing; and multiple SoC estimation algorithms such as Coulomb Counting, OCV, and Kalman Filters.
+• BMS Development & Validation: Includes monitoring, protection mechanisms, balancing techniques, and SoC estimation algorithms such as Coulomb Counting, OCV, and Kalman Filters.

-Integrated with the BCDA and Environmental Chamber, this platform allows end-to-end validation of battery packs under real-world operating conditions.
+Integrated with BCDA and the Environmental Chamber, this platform enables complete validation of battery systems under real-world conditions.

 2. Drivetrain Technology

-The EV Driveline Simulator with Controller Development & Validation Platform enables students to study how electrical energy is converted into mechanical energy to propel the vehicle.
+The EV Driveline Simulator with Controller Development & Validation Platform enables users to study energy conversion from electrical to mechanical form.
 The subsystem includes:

-• A 5kW PMSM traction motor and PMSM-based dynamometer to emulate road-like loading conditions.
+• A 5kW PMSM traction motor and PMSM-based dynamometer.

-• Programmable motor controllers supporting Field-Oriented Control (FOC), sensor less operation, and other advanced algorithms.
+• Programmable motor controllers supporting Field-Oriented Control (FOC) and sensorless operation.

-• Drive cycle simulations (IDC, WLTP, NEDC, FTP-75) with regenerative braking for efficiency studies.
+• Drive cycle simulations (IDC, WLTP, NEDC, FTP-75) with regenerative braking.

-The system captures real-time data on torque, speed, voltage, and thermal behavior through a high-speed data acquisition system.
-Users can develop custom motor control algorithms, monitor system performance, and analyze the effect of various drive cycles and regenerative strategies.
+The system captures real-time data on torque, speed, voltage, and thermal behavior.
+Users can develop and validate control algorithms and analyze performance under different operating conditions.

 3. Charging Infrastructure Technology

-The Modular & Adaptive EVSE subsystem provides a realistic training platform for EV charging technologies, supporting both onboard and offboard charging.
+The Modular & Adaptive EVSE subsystem provides a realistic training platform for EV charging technologies.
 Key features include:

 • AC Level 2 slow charging and DC fast charging up to 9 kW.

-• Communication with the vehicle’s BMS and onboard charger using standard EV protocols.
+• Communication with vehicle BMS using standard EV protocols.

 4. System Integration & Workflow

-Each subsystem is designed to operate independently but integrates seamlessly into the RTSCET platform for end-to-end EV experimentation.
-The workflow begins with battery preparation, BMS development, and environmental testing.
-Once the battery pack is ready, it powers the driveline simulator, enabling motor control studies and drive cycle analysis.
-Charging infrastructure experiments can then be performed with the same battery system, providing a complete view of energy flow and system performance.
+Each subsystem operates independently but integrates seamlessly into the RTSCET platform for end-to-end EV experimentation.
+The workflow begins with battery preparation, followed by BMS development and environmental testing.
+The battery then powers the driveline simulator, enabling motor control and drive cycle studies.
+Charging experiments are conducted using the same system, completing the full EV ecosystem loop.

-By combining hardware, software, and real-time simulation, the Ecosense EV Lab provides a research-ready, educational environment where users can:
+By combining hardware, software, and real-time simulation, the Ecosense EV Lab enables users to:

 • Understand battery chemistry, performance, and BMS design.

-• Conduct experiments under controlled conditions with real-time monitoring and data analysis.
+• Conduct controlled experiments with real-time data analysis.

 Frequently Asked Questions